 My Most Valued Life Lessons

 I remember my first yoga class, I thought people call this a workout??
 What a waste of my time!
 Still skeptical, I went back a few years later when a friend who taught yoga at my gym invited me to take her class.
-Surprisingly I enjoyed her class a little bit and started taking her class weekly.
-Eventually, I became curious about taking a yoga class at a yoga studio and I signed up for my first heated yoga class.
+Surprisingly I enjoyed her class a little bit and started taking going weekly.
+Eventually, I became curious about taking a class at a yoga studio and I signed up for my first heated yoga class.
 Finally, hot room yoga was the workout I had been searching for!

 Although yoga started out as a new workout to add to my workout schedule, 18 years later and still fully in love with heated yoga, I am a student of yoga not for the workout but because my yoga mat is a space where I have been able to learn and practice my most valued life lessons.